Paper-Proof/paperproof/README.md

 <img width="200" src="https://github.com/Paper-Proof/paperproof/assets/7578559/fd077fbe-36a3-4e94-9fa8-b7a38ffd1eea"/>

 You can click on any theorem now - you should see your proof tree rendered.

 ## Updating

-To update Paperproof, you only need to run `lake update Paperproof`.
+To update Paperproof, you only need to rerun `lake update Paperproof`.
 This will fetch the newest version of the Paperpoof Lean library from github, and build it.

 Vscode extensions are automatically updated, however you can check for new updates with
 **`cmd+shift+p` => "Extensions: Show Extension Updates"**.